appcypher/viper/NOTES.md

         Structural typing can be used in place of duck typing.
 In fact, Viper sees type and object relationships structurally.

-        Methods are actually functions instantiations with interface that conform to their arguments structures.
+        Methods are actually functions instantiations with an abi that conform to their arguments structures.

         ```py
         """
         cat: Cat [ name: str ]
         john: Person [ age: int, name: str ]
         hibiscus: Plant [ name: int, age: int ]
+        elephant: Herbivore [ name: int ]
         """

         foo(cat)
         foo(john)
         foo(hibiscus)
+        foo(elephant)

         """
         INSTANTIATIONS